siulcode/code_samples/README.md

 # code_samples
-Showing a few code samples in PHP, Ruby and BASH
+Showing a few code samples in PythonPHP, Ruby and BASH